MAC-Labs/design-system/README.md

 ## Support

-If you need help or have any questions, feel free to open an issue on GitHub or contact us at support@example.com.
+If you need help or have any questions, feel free to open an issue on GitHub

 ## FAQ